axelarnetwork/axelar-cgp-solidity/contracts/governance/DESIGN.md

 ## Service Governance

-Building upon the Interchain Governance, the Service Governance Contract specializes in addressing operations requiring coordination.
-Incorporating a MultisigBase, it introduces functionalities to approve, execute, and cancel multisig proposals, alongside scheduling and cancelling timelock proposals.
+Building upon the Interchain Governance Contract, the Service Governance Contract is specifically designed to manage operations that require coordination.
+By incorporating a MultisigBase, it introduces the functionality to approve, execute, and cancel multisig proposals, as well as to schedule and cancel TimeLock proposals.

 ### Multisig Operations
 Multisig operations demand multi-signatory authorization for proposal execution.
 A mapping mechanism tracks approvals for different proposals, requiring a proposal to garner sufficient approval to meet the predefined threshold before its execution.